tkressma/atm-cli/README.md

 | Iahm Broke | 11111111   | 0000    | -250.00     |

 ## Current known bugs (WIP)
 - Currently, if the users balance falls below $1, but is greater than $0, the user will not be able to leave the withdraw menu.
-This is because a withdrawal requires a minimum of $1.
+This is because a withdrawal requires a minimum of $1. **Resolved**
 - If any other bugs are found, I'd love to talk about it!